State and Local Policy Database

 Compliance List All

-• Utility Involvement: There are no commission regulatory guidelines or mandates, but utilities are represented on the AERC Board and are actively involved in supporting energy code compliance through that process as well as education and outreach efforts through the Board and the State Energy Office.
+• Utility Involvement: There are no commission regulatory guidelines or mandates.
+Utilities are represented on the Alabama Residential Building Code Advisory Council, which replaced the AERC Board as of October 1, 2024.
 Alabama Power also provides low or no-cost training to certify contractors to provide Duct and Envelope Tightness testing verification, as required effective January 1, 2014, under the Alabama Energy and Residential Code.

-• Stakeholder Advisory Group: The Alabama Energy Residential Code Board includes representatives from 17 different organizations with an interest in codes.
-The AERC Board is legislatively required to meet at least once per year, but typically meets closer to quarterly, with meetings held as needed.
-Furthermore, the Project Team at the DOE Energy Codes Field Study, which is organized through the Institute for Market Transformation, has also served as a stakeholder group since the beginning of the project, helping to coordinate the Field Study efforts, reviewing results, and helping to drive the education and outreach efforts based on those results.
-The members of this project team can be found here.
+• Stakeholder Advisory Group: Under HB198, the Alabama Residential Building Code Advisory Council replaced the AERC Board.
+The Project Team at the DOE Energy Codes Field Study, which is organized through the Institute for Market Transformation, has also served as a stakeholder group since the beginning of the compliance study project, helping to coordinate the Field Study efforts, reviewing results, and helping to drive the education and outreach efforts based on those results.

 • Training/Outreach: The Alabama Department of Economic and Community Affairs (ADECA) has been actively providing energy codes training for many years.
 Recent efforts include specific training on the new Alabama Energy and Residential Code targeted toward all building industry professionals as well as building and code officials and inspectors.
 This year, additional training efforts are being focused on developing resources like online training modules, training videos, and field guides.